Skip to content

 See SIGNUP

-You can enable Google, Apple, Microsoft as check box items.
-You may also wish to enable a specific Azure Active Directory
+You can enable Google, Apple, LinkedIn as check box items.
+You may also wish to enable Azure Active Directory

 Also setup initial users and group membership.

 Each pool of servers needs a method to reach it.
-This can be a site-to-site VPN, or an on-site agent connector.
-Install a connector now, this may be on each remote-desktop server, on 1 of the servers that can reach the others, on a machine in the same network, a raspberry pi, whatever, it’s up to you.
+This can be a site-to-site VPN, or an on-site connector.
+Install a connector now, this may be on each SSH server, on 1 of the servers that can reach the others, on a machine in the same network, its up to you.

 Each Desktop host will require a Desktop Resource to provide the coordinates.
 This will include a name, and hostname/IP.
 The Hostname/IP will be in the internal coordinates.